 3. Use strong passwords

-Require passwords for any app store purchases and in-app purchases, such as for Amazon.
+It’s a good idea to require passwords for any app store purchases and in-app purchases, such as for Amazon.
 You might consider two-factor authentication for some apps, particularly online banking platforms.
-With two-factor authentication, a second method of contact will be used to confirm your identity, for example, a code sent via email or text.
+With two-factor authentication, a second method of contact may be used to confirm your identity, for example, a code could be sent via email or text.

 4. Set up automatic backups